 *APR=Annual Percentage Rate.
 Rate effective 04/01/2020.
 Rates are subject to change without notice.
 No credit report required.
 Existing PSCU loans are not eligible for Member Assistance Loans.
 All loans are subject to approval.
 No payment due for 60 days.
 Must have been a PrimeSource CU member for a minimum of 30 calendar days prior to 04/01/2020 (03/01/2020).
 Must have been current prior to 03/15/2020 on any existing PSCU loan(s).
 Must be able to provide proof of unemployment, or reduced income, due to COVID-19.

-Branches will still have a maximum capacity of three members inside at one time.
+Branches have a maximum capacity of five members inside at one time.

 For security reasons, you may be asked to remove your face covering prior to entering to be identified, then asked to put it back on before coming inside.